sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 This will take you to a page with tabs at the top for "Crawls" (where you can see currently active crawls) and "Crawl Templates".
 Click on "Crawl Templates", which is where you can configure the setup for capturing a website.

+## Selecting a website to crawl

+Once you receive access to the SUCHO spreadsheet, before you click on a link and open it in your browser, please read our [security guidelines](https://www.sucho.org/security).
+To be on the safe side, you may want to backup your personal files stored on your computer.

+Go to the Browsertrix tab of the SUCHO working spreadsheet and pick a site to work on that no one has claimed yet.
+To claim the site, on that row of the spreadsheet, add your name to the ‘Claimed By’ column, and update the ‘Status’ column to ‘in progress.’

+To avoid downloading malware, run a security check by copying the link into this [security checker](https://sitecheck.sucuri.net/).
+A “Medium” risk shouldn’t pose a threat to you if the security check verifies that no “malware” or “injected spam” is detectable on the site.

+Prioritize sites with links ending in .ua.
+Check where they are hosted and focus on sites in Ukraine and environs using [Hosting Checker](https://hostingchecker.com/) or [IP-Lookup](https://www.iplocation.net/ip-lookup).
+Just because a site shows it is hosted in San Francisco on Cloudflare doesn’t mean it’s not hosted Ukraine.
+Besides verifying its server location, you might want to double check the site is still live by loading the ‘Collection Url’ in your browser.

 ## Configuring crawl templates
 Click the big button that reads *Create New Crawl Template*.
 This will take you to a form you'll need to fill out.